TheOdinProject/curriculum/getting_hired/applying_and_interviewing/preparing_to_interview_and_interviewing.md

 <div class="lesson-note" markdown="1">
 The real value of the sites mentioned above comes from engaging with them productively.
 A popular recommendation around the internet is to just "go grind Leetcode."
 As you're aware of by now, common algorithms typically have a "trick" or a specific set of steps in order to get to a solution.
 When you are preparing to interview, the value and utility of wrestling with a problem for hours/days is little.
 It is more productive to search for the algorithm/pseudocode, then practice problems that require awareness of that algorithm.

 This would be like being tasked with getting the length of a Hypotenuse in a triangle but having no awareness of the Pythagorean theorem.
-Without awareness of that theorom, that calculation can feel impossible.
+Without awareness of that theorem, that calculation can feel impossible.
 But just knowing the "trick" makes getting the result easy.

 A more practical programming example: